ess-dmsc-dram/documents/meeting_notes/August_2016/Simons_Visit_RAL.md

  - Planning the remainder of the Histogram Rollout.
 Algorithms is more than halfway complete but I may lose Dimitar very soon.
 	- We can discuss timelines and when we hope to have the whole rollout complete.

+## Indexing

+- Go through design worked out so far
+- Discuss a series of small or medium sized roadblocks
+- Workspace creation is closely related to setting the `IndexTranslator`.
+This would be a good opportunity for creating a sensible `WorkspaceFactory`.
+Discuss details.